top of page

 • Affordability compared to precious metals

-• Substantial weight providing a premium feel
+• The weight providing a premium feel

 Cons: